bccp/website/pages/index.rst

    expanding our knowledge of the universe.
 BCCP research programs are addressing the following major questions:

-   -  What is dark energy and how is it causing the expansion of the universe to accelerate?
-   -  How did space-time originate early in the universe?
    -  What is dark matter?
-   -  Why is there an excess of matter over antimatter in the current universe when they were in equal abundance at very early stages of universe evolution?
+   -  What is dark energy?
+   -  How is it causing the expansion of the universe to accelerate?

 .. container:: col-md-6 col-right